 Following a full-blown addiction to painkillers, Nicholson sought recovery.
 Right before her second pregnancy, she began taking buprenorphine to help with opioid cravings.
 Even though buprenorphine is used to treat addiction, its use during pregnancy can still lead to NAS.
 That’s what happened with Nicholson and her second child.

 “I wanted her to be perfect, and she is absolutely perfect,” Nicholson said to ABC News.
 “But in the back of my mind, it’s always going to be there.”

 Their family has endured what no family should.
 There are thousands of cases just like theirs right here in Tennessee.

 Speak to a Memphis infant opioid lawyer today.

 I’m not just a Memphis infant opioid lawyer.
 I am also a husband and a father.
 I know that few things are as precious as the moments we share with our children.
 And I know, too, that nothing can compensate for the pain and suffering your child has undergone from opioid withdrawal.
 But a financial settlement can be what allows you and your child to experience a full life.
 Our lawyers are committed to doing whatever we can to help families who’ve suffered in this epidemic.

 If your child suffered from opioid withdrawal at birth, we would like you to contact us immediately.
+If you’ve suffered from taking a medicine or using a medical device, you need the dangerous drugs lawyer Memphis, TN trusts to handle its toughest cases.
 Call us at (901) 327-2100 to schedule a complimentary consultation with a Memphis infant opioid lawyer from our firm to find out more about how we may be able to assist you.